-It establishes an organisational and relationship model in which the person with ultimate responsibility for the personal data protection function is the Data Protection Officer (DPO), who reports directly to the Board of Directors of Telefónica, S. A. In addition, it establishes the following relationship and governance structure:
+It establishes an organisational and relationship model in which the person with the highest level of responsibility for the protection of personal data function is the Data Protection Officer (DPO), who reports directly to the Board of Directors of Telefónica, S. A. In addition, it establishes the following relationship and governance structure:

-- → DPO Office: This office is responsible for supervising compliance with the Telefónica Group's data protection regulations. - → Steering Committee: This committee includes representatives from the relevant areas of the company (General Counsel: Regulation and Institutional Affairs; Technology; CDO; Compliance; Ethics and Sustainability; and Internal Audit) and reviews the general status of compliance of the governance model in data protection matters. - → Business Committees: Through the technical data protection function, the DPO Office interacts on a permanent basis with other areas, via the Compliance Officers, in order to ensure maximum uniformity in applying common processes, and/or identifying and handling specific privacy issues in the sphere of activity in each area.
+- → DPO Office: This office is responsible for supervising compliance with the Telefónica Group's data protection regulations. - → Steering Committee: This committee includes representatives from the relevant areas of the company (General Counsel; Regulation and Institutional Affairs; Technology; CDO; Compliance; Ethics and Sustainability; and Internal Audit) and monitors the general status of compliance of the governance model in data protection matters. - → Business Committees: Through the technical data protection function, the DPO Office interacts on a permanent basis with other areas, via the Compliance Officers, in order to ensure maximum uniformity in applying common processes, and/or identifying and handling specific privacy issues in the sphere of activity in each area.

-→ Global Rule on Requests made by Competent Authorities:
+Global Rule on Requests made by Competent Authorities: